 Breeds of dogs that make good bay dogs are the Plott Hound, Catahoula, and Campbell Curs.

 Wild hogs are considered nuisance animals because they breed year round, destroy people's land, and reduce the food supply that is needed for native wildlife.
 Wild boar also feed on the eggs of quail and turkey reducing their populations.
-Female wild hogs (called a sow) will breed at a rate faster than rabbits do.
-The average litter size of a female pig is 5-6 piglets per litter, however they have been known to have up to 14 piglets in a litter.
+Female wild hogs (called a sow) have an average litter size of 5-6 piglets per litter, however they have been known to have up to 14 piglets in a litter.
 Wild female hogs have about 2 litters per year.
 Young females do not typically have their first litter until they are over 13 months of age, though they can be sexually mature as early as 6 to 8 months of age and even earlier in some cases.
 The ground in a field may looked like it was churned up with a plow, but could be where wild hogs have rooted their noses into the ground looking for bugs and grubs.
 This destruction of land may cause erosion problems, loss of food crops and pasture land, as well as the destruction of food plots planted for other types of wildlife and animals.
 Because of these problems there is no closed season for hunting wild boar and few rules that regulate the hunting method.

 Wild hogs are extremely intelligent, fast, and fearless.
 They are a good combination of tough and smart!
 A hog's eyesight is not very good but it's sense of smell is excellent.
 A wild hog can detect odors 5-7 miles away and they rely on it strongly to detect danger and search out food.
 Wild hogs are aggressive animals that can and will charge at you as it tries to gore you with its tusks (also known as cutters).
 A good catch dog can make the difference between having a successful hog hunt and leaving the woods empty handed.
 A catch dog has a higher risk of getting killed or seriously injured when it does not grab the hog properly or if the hunter does not get to his catch dog in time.
 It is a good idea not to let the pit bull loose from it's leash until you have reached your bay dogs or are very, very close.
 A good catch dog will grab the hog by the ear.
 If the catch dog grabs the hog in the wrong place such as the back leg or tail, this will increase the dog's chances of it getting gutted or gored by the hog.